kumarpiyushraj/Visual-Product-Matcher-HF/README.md

 <br/>

-**VisualMatch AI** is a cutting-edge, production-ready **AI visual search platform** that transforms product discovery through semantic image understanding.
-By combining **CLIP-based embeddings** with a meticulously crafted **React UI**, it lets users upload any image and instantly surface visually similar products — no text queries, no filters, no friction.
+**VisualMatch AI** is a production-ready **AI-powered visual search platform** built in TypeScript (frontend) and Python (backend).
+Users upload any product image or paste a URL to get the top 10 visually similar matches from a curated 50-product catalog, powered by **CLIP ViT-B/32** semantic embeddings via `sentence-transformers`.
+A second mode offers **Google reverse image search** via SerpAPI for open-web discovery.

-This project showcases the full spectrum of modern web development: pixel-perfect component design, fluid animation systems, AI-powered backend logic, and seamless API integration — all deployed on Hugging Face Spaces for zero-config, globally distributed hosting.
+The frontend (`App.tsx`) is a fully typed React 18 SPA featuring animated blob backgrounds, glassmorphism panels, dual progress-bar tracking, a result sort system (`relevance`, `name_asc`, `name_desc`, `date_desc`), and an `AnimatePresence` modal — all driven by Framer Motion.
+The backend (`app.py`) is a queued Gradio 5.49.1 application exposing two named API endpoints consumed via the `@gradio/client` SDK.

 <br/>